ChemBioHTP/enzyhtp_doc/docs/source/install.rst

     source /home/shaoq1/bin/amber_env/amber-accre.sh

-Install Gaussian16
+4. Install Gaussian16 (optional)
 ===========================
 EnzyHTP use Gaussian16 as one of the QM engine (currently the only one).
-You need to install Gaussian16 to enable QM-based functions in EnzyHTP.
+You need to install Gaussian16 if you want to enable QM-based functions in EnzyHTP.
 Gaussian16 is charged.
 Most universities have Gaussian16 purchased and installed in their local clusters.
 Contact your local cluster if you don't know how to load/setup the installed Gaussian16.